Thomas Muir of Huntershill: Escape to America

 However, when Borica in due course submitted a report on Muir to his superior, the Viceroy at Mexico City, matters took a turn for the worse.
 Ignoring Muir's request to pass through Spanish territory to the United States, the Viceroy, instead, ordered the severe disciplining of Tovar for violating his orders.
 Muir's use of Washington's name and his claims of friendship with many of the leading personalities of the French Revolution, had rendered him highly suspicious to the Spanish authorities.
 Accordingly, Borica was directed to have Muir conducted with all haste to the capital 'without open sign of his being under arrest'.
 Accompanied by two officers detached from the Governor's staff, Muir, after a gruelling and often dangerous trek across the mountains, reached Mexico City on 12 October.
 For some days he was held in detention and closely questioned as to his purpose in entering California.
 It is evident, however, that his explanations were disbelieved by the sceptical Viceroy, who resolved to ship him out to Spain as a suspected spy.
-Under heavy guard, Muir was now dispatched on the road for the port of Vera Cruz where he arrived on 22 October.
-In spite of his demands to be put on board an American ship, he was now shipped out to Havana, Cuba to await the departure of a convoy for Spain.
+Under heavy guard, Muir was dispatched on the road for the port of Vera Cruz where he arrived on 22 October.
+In spite of his demands to be put on board an American ship, he was shipped out to Havana, Cuba to await the departure of a convoy for Spain.